z0ph/ansible-mac-install/README.md

   2. Clone this repository to your local drive.
   3. Change and adapt to your needs the configuration in ```config.yml```.
   4. Run ```sh run.sh``` from your brand new macOS installation

+## Upgrade

+To upgrade your installation:

+    $ sh files/upgrade.sh